 Disk Drill is one of the best solutions for getting your files back from a formatted SD card on a Mac.
 Start by downloading it from the official site and installing it like any other app.
 Then, run it.

 1. Choose your SD card from Disk Drill’s main device list.
-Then, click on Search for lost data in the bottom right of its window.Disk Drill for Mac recovering files from a formatted CF card
+Then, click on Search for lost data in the bottom right of its window.
+Disk Drill lets you choose between Universal Scan and Advanced Camera Recovery.
+If your SD card was used to record video (especially from a camera or drone), go with Advanced Camera Recovery, as it’s specifically built to find and reconstruct video files from camera media.
+For general file recovery like photos, documents, or mixed content, Universal Scan is your best bet.Disk Drill for Mac recovering files from a formatted SD card

 2. Click on Review found items in the top-right corner to check what Disk Drill has already found.
-However, by allowing Disk Drill enough time to complete its scan, you’re maximizing the chances to locate as many files as possible.
-After a relatively quick initial scan, Disk Drill might ask you if you want to Scan (the) entire disk.
-This more detailed scan needs more time but usually also reaps better rewards.Mac Disk Drill Scan In Progress
+That said, giving Disk Drill enough time to complete its scan will maximize the chances of locating as many files as possible.Mac Disk Drill scan in progress

 4. When you locate the files you want to get back, place a checkmark on their left to mark them for recovery.
-Then, click on Recover in the bottom right of the Disk Drill window.recovering photos from a formatted memory card on Mac
+Then, click on Recover in the bottom right of the Disk Drill window.Recovering photos from a formatted memory card on Mac

 5. Disk Drill will ask you to choose the destination for your soon-to-be-recovered files.
-Follow along, and soon you’ll find them there.Mac Disk Drill Recovery Target
+Follow along, and soon you’ll find them there.Mac Disk Drill recovery target

 Method 2: Using Terminal to Recover Lost Files from a Formatted SD Card

-3. Choose your SD card from Photorec’s list of media, using the cursor keys to highlight it.
-Then, with Proceed selected, press Enter on the keyboard.choose sd card in photorec
+4. Choose your SD card from PhotoRec’s list of media, using the cursor keys to highlight it.
+Then, with Proceed selected, press Enter on the keyboard.Choose SD card in PhotoRec

 How to Prevent an SD Card from Becoming Formatted